 Such a great time was had by all, that Yongue decided to continue the celebration by offering her painting to the Chamber to be sold to the highest bidder as a fundraiser for the Palmetto Trail.
 The event was held at the Alston Trailhead in Jenkinsville, which is part of the Trail.

-The painting, titled ‘Dinner on the Broad,’ at left, is being featured on the Fairfield County Farmer’s & Artisan’s Market Facebook page and bids can be made by message on that page or by emailing [email protected] It can also be viewed at next Saturday’s Farmers & Artisan’s Market.
+The painting, titled ‘Dinner on the Broad,’ at left, is being featured on the Fairfield County Farmer’s & Artisan’s Market Facebook page and bids can be made by message on that page or by emailing [email protected].
+It can also be viewed at next Saturday’s Farmers & Artisan’s Market.

 At press time, the highest bid was $400.
 The winner will be announced at 12 noon next Saturday at the Farmers Market at 117 E. Washington Street in downtown Winnsboro.
 All proceeds will be donated to the Palmetto Trail.

-Home Grown on the Farm | Photo: Mike Fanning Tracy Roberts, Home Grown on the Farm Home Grown on the Farm | Photo: Mike Fanning
+Vendors at Home Grown on the Farm | Photo: Mike Fanning